A graphical framework for global optimization of mixed-integer nonlinear programs: Introduction

 \textbf{Contributions to the DD literature.} Despite the successful application of DDs to various optimization problems over the past two decades, two significant limitations in their applicability have persisted: (i) DDs have primarily been applied to problems with special structures, and (ii) DDs were originally limited to modeling discrete programs.
-These limitations, recognized in \cite{bergman:ci:va:ho:2016}, have posed a significant barrier to the universal adoption of DDs, highlighting the need for a general-purpose DD technology to solve MINLPs.
+These limitations, recognized in \cite{bergman:ci:va:ho:2016}, have posed a significant barrier to the widespread adoption of DDs, highlighting the need for a general-purpose DD technology to solve MINLPs.
 In \cite{davarnia:va:2020}, the authors addressed challenge (i) by introducing an outer approximation framework that tightens relaxations of integer nonlinear programs using DDs.
-To tackle challenge (ii), \cite{davarnia:2021} proposed a novel DD-based methodology that enhances dual bounds for continuous programs.
+To tackle challenge (ii), \cite{davarnia:2021} proposed a novel DD-based methodology that obtains strong dual bounds for continuous programs.
 Subsequent works, including \cite{salemi:davarnia:2022,salemi:da:2023}, extended the scope of DDs through a DD-based Benders decomposition approach, which enabled their application to mixed-integer linear programs in energy systems and transportation.

-While these efforts have expanded the applicability of DDs to new problem classes, they were not designed to obtain global optimal solutions for general MINLPs, lacking key elements such as algorithmic architectures and convergence mechanisms required for handling such broader problem structures.
+While these efforts have extended the applicability of DDs to new problem classes, they have primarily focused on optimization problems with separable functions due to the extreme complexity of analyzing cases where the underlying functions involve non-separable terms.
+As a result, these methods have been largely limited in their application to general MINLPs, which often include non-separable constraints.
+In this paper, we bridge this gap by introducing the first DD-based framework capable of modeling general nonlinear functional forms with non-separable structures.
+This significantly expands the scope of DD applications to a broad range of previously inaccessible MINLPs.
+Furthermore, prior works in the literature were not designed to obtain global optimal solutions for general MINLPs, lacking key elements such as algorithmic architectures and convergence mechanisms required for handling such broader problem structures.
 In this paper, we address this gap by introducing a novel branch-and-cut framework that leverages the structure of DDs at every stage of the solution process, from constructing efficient relaxations, to generating cutting planes and outer approximations, to performing branch-and-bound with convergence guarantees.
-As a result, this work establishes the first general-purpose DD-based solution method for globally solving general MINLPs.
+As a result, this work establishes the first general-purpose DD-based solution method for globally solving MINLPs.